msantam2/salad-bowl/README.md

 Have fun, think hard, play to win!

 ## Future Bells n' Whistles
-- To support multiple groups playing (simultaneous games), landing page UI to enter group name.
-Then, prepend this group name to calls to Firebase.
+- To support multiple groups playing (simultaneous games), landing page UI to enter a room code.
+Then, prepend this room code to calls to Firebase.
 This way, games can be isolated from one another (namespaced).
 - More robust handling of unwanted user behavior, i.e. spurious button presses by other players when it's not allowed
+- Team selection, and the game enforcing order of play

 -------------------